 Sutton has produced a suite of documents to underpin the Local Plan Policy 26 Biodiversity to guide development in order to achieve Biodiversity Net Gain.
+This is in addition to the national mandate for Biodiversity Net Gain.

-- 1) Planning Application Validation Information: Biodiversity this document: which includes information on when and what types of surveys are required for each type of planning application, to ensure it is valid at the point of submission. - Biodiversity Strategy 2020-2025: Which set out the vision and targets for the borough and includes information on the use of soft landscaping and Green Infrastructure, as well as the 'Biodiversity Tariff' - 3) Building a Sustainable Sutton: Technical Guidance Note for Developers: which includes detailed information about biodiversity accounting and using Sutton's bespoke Biodiversity calculator - this is aimed at consultants (ecologists, engineers, designers) working for developers.
-This document also provides detailed information on Sutton's Green Space Factor (aka Urban Greening Factor) and Carbon Offsetting approaches, in line with Policies 26, 31 and 33, respectively

-Biodiversity improvements should work 'hand-in-glove' with consideration of the Council's Green Space Factor.
+- 1) Planning Application Validation Information: Biodiversity this document: which includes information on when and what types of surveys are required for each type of planning application, to ensure it is valid at the point of submission. - 2) Biodiversity Strategy 2020-2025: Which sets out the vision and targets for the borough and includes information on the use of soft landscaping and Green Infrastructure, as well as the 'Biodiversity Tariff' - Building a Sustainable Sutton: Technical Guidance Note for Developers: This document provides detailed information on Sutton's Green Space Factor (aka Urban Greening Factor) and Carbon Offsetting approaches, in line with Policies 26, 31 and 33, respectively.
+Biodiversity improvements must work 'hand-in-glove' with delivery of the Council's Green Space Factor.